 - Accessibility: A bank or a card provider with a robust international presence, having a large network of ATMs and branches, can make it easier for you to access your money and get assistance if required.

-Should you use your debit card for international travel?
+Should you use your debit card when traveling abroad?

 The short answer to whether you should use your debit card is yes, you can.
 Visa, MasterCard, and other major credit card processors operate worldwide.